mas-bandwidth/gafferongames/content/post/client_server_connection.md

 The reason is that games send __time critical data__.

-So, why don't games use TCP for time critical data?
+Why don't games use TCP for time critical data?
 The answer is that TCP delivers data reliably and in-order, and to do this on top of IP (which is unreliable, unordered) it holds more recent packets hostage in a queue while older packets are resent over the network.

 This is known as __head of line blocking__ and it's a _huuuuuge_ problem for games.
 To understand why, consider a game server broadcasting the state of the world to clients 10 times per-second.
 Each client advances time forward and wants to display the most recent state it receives from the server.